DECLARATION OF MICHAEL MASSEY, ESQ.

 6. Many of the cases I take are on a contingency basis, and some I receive no compensation at all; however, I still have gained relevant experience from these matters.
 For example, in the FMLA retaliation matter of Bennett v.
 Publix Supermarkets, Inc., Case No. 5:11-cv-00176-WTH-GJK (2012 M.D.
-Ocala), I served as lead counsel for the plaintiff; the jury found in favor of the Defendant.
+Ocala), I served as lead counsel for the Plaintiff; the jury found in favor of the Defendant.
 Similarly, in the wrongful termination allegation made in Chamblee v.
-Plumley Properties of Florida, Inc., Case No. 04-339-CA-K (2006 Circuit Court, Marion County), I served as co-cousnel and the jury found against our client.
+Plumley Properties of Florida, Inc., Case No. 04-339-CA-K (2006 Circuit Court, Marion County), I served as co-counsel, and the jury found against our client.
 I also served as lead counsel in the alleged wrongful termination matter of McCullen v.
 RDR, LLC, Case No. 5:06cv176 –OC-10GRJ (2007 M.D.
-Ocala), wherein the jury found for the defendant.
+Ocala), wherein the jury found for the Defendant.

 8. I am seeking an hourly rate for myself of only $350.00.
 As is my customary practice, I keep contemporaneous time records of my hours spent on my contingency cases and have attached those records for this case hereto as Exhibit 1.
-I have, consistent with the Plaintiff’s simultaneously filed Motion for Attorney’s fees, recently grouped the time spent into various categories (e.g. “Post Trial”) with the total time spent for each category to the right of that category.
+I have, consistent with the Plaintiff’s simultaneously filed Motion for Attorney’s fees, recently grouped the time spent into various categories (e.g., “Post Trial”) with the total time spent for each category to the right of that category.

 9. I am familiar with the hourly rates charged by and awarded to attorneys in and around Marion County and for work performed therein.
 As recognition of the same and my reputation in the Marion County legal community, I was retained to provide expert testimony in the matter of Fortner v.
 Hampton Manor, Inc., Case No. 08-CA-00896 (2011 Marion County Circuit Court) regarding the amount of fees incurred by plaintiffs’ counsel and their reasonable hourly rates.
 In my experience, an hourly rate of $350.00 per hour for lead (and in this case sole) counsel is both conservative and reasonable and the amount of time reflected in the attached Exhibit 1 is also reasonable.

-10. Finally, upon my review of the file and the hours claimed in the Exhibit 1, I have noticed that not all of the time I spent on this case was captured in the time records.
-For example, numerous emails between my client and I and between opposing counsel and myself were not included in my time records.
+10. Finally, upon my review of the file and the hours claimed in Exhibit 1, I have noticed that not all of the time I spent on this case was captured in the time records.
+For example, numerous emails between my client and me and between opposing counsel and myself were not included in my time records.
 Therefore, I believe the time reflected is a conservative accounting of the actual time I spent on this case.

 I, Michael Massey, hereby swear under penalty of perjury that this Affidavit and the information contained herein is truthful and accurate to the best of my knowledge, information, and belief.
 Under penalties of perjury, and pursuant to 18 USC 1621 and 1623, I declare that the above facts and statements are true and correct to the best of my knowledge: